Adil2723/Adil2723/README.md

 ---

-## 🌌 About Me
+## 👨‍💻 About Me
-- 🎓 BSCS Student at FAST University
+- 🎓 BSCS student at **FAST University**
-- 💡 Passionate about Software Development & Problem Solving
+- 💡 Passionate about **problem-solving and software development**
-- 🤖 Interested in AI, Data Science & Cybersecurity
+- 🧠 Strong interest in **Data Structures, AI, and Cybersecurity**
-- 🧠 Enjoy building logic-based systems and real-world projects
+- ⚙️ Love building logic-based systems using programming
-- 🚀 Constantly learning and improving my skills
+- 🚀 Currently improving my skills in **C, C++, Python, and Web Development**
+- 🎯 Focused on becoming a strong **Software Engineer**

+---

+## 🧠 What I Do
+- 🔹 Solve programming problems & improve logic building
+- 🔹 Work on academic and personal coding projects
+- 🔹 Explore core computer science concepts
+- 🔹 Practice competitive programming basics
+- 🔹 Learn modern technologies step by step

 ---